Landixbtw/verify/README.md

 ### Safety

-- The user emails are being salted and safed if a json file, so as to prevent double logins, and malicious actors.
-The json file looks something like this.
+The user email is hashed with the userid in a database, to prevent the same email, from connecting twice. ex.

 ```json
 {"353999878579290112": "7f2a9584d8b0ffd7543aea51f6bec53711d6246bd5b63470c393cffea8cf7dd5"}
 ```

 # License